Johnson Righeira: Politics and activism

 Stefano Righi is politically aligned to the left.
 His friend, Marco Rizzo, is the leader of the Communist Party, to which he acted as a campaigner during the 2016 Turin municipal election.

 Football

-Righi is a keen football fan and has publicly professed support for Juventus F.C. and has also shown favour for Royale Union Saint-Gilloise.
+Righi is a keen football fan and has publicly professed support for Juventus FC and has also shown favour for Royale Union Saint-Gilloise.
 In 2012, he became a fan of the Belgian football club, saying in an interview: "I was in Brussels for a few days and I wanted to watch football.
 My friends then told me about Royale Union Saint-Gilloise.
 I fell in love straight away.
 The atmosphere was so old school ... it was just wonderful—just like when I went to the stadium with my father for the first time as a child."